Blogs

 wave

-Oman: The official Eid al-Fitr holiday in Oman begins on Saturday, March 29, 2025 (29 Ramadan 1446).
-The holiday ends on either April 1st or April 3rd, depending on the moon sighting.
-Private sector salary deadlines were set for March 27th.
+Oman: Things are looking like Saturday, March 29th, 2025, for the start of Eid al-Fitr in Oman.
+That's the 29th of Ramadan 1446.
+The celebrations will likely wrap up around April 1st or 3rd, depending on the moon sighting.
+Just an FYI, private sector salary deadlines were set for March 27th.

-Ghana: The Ghanaian government has declared March 31st and April 1st, 2025, as public holidays for Eid al-Fitr.
+Ghana: The Ghanaian government's playing it safe and declaring both March 31st and April 1st, 2025, as public holidays for Eid al-Fitr.

-Saudi Arabia: The moon sighting will take place on March 29th, determining whether Eid will be on March 30th or 31st.
+Saudi Arabia: The moon sighting will happen on March 29th, and that’s when we'll know for sure whether Eid begins on March 30th or 31st.

-Bangladesh & Pakistan: Similar to India, these countries' Eid dates depend on the moon sighting, likely around March 31st or April 1st.
+Bangladesh & Pakistan: Just like India, the exact dates in Bangladesh and Pakistan are up in the air until the moon sighting, but it’s likely to be around March 31st or April 1st.

 FAQ